become a food stylist

 What does a Food Stylist Do?

 A food stylist uses creativity to photograph food presentations in an enticing culinary way for clients.
-They prepare and photograph dishes for television commercials, private demonstrations, magazines ads, and cookbooks.
-Stylists usually work full-time hours in a studio or on location.
+Additionally, they prepare and photograph dishes for TV commercials, magazines ads, and cookbooks.
 If you enjoy working creatively with food and enhancing its’ appeal through imagery, this may be the job for you!
+Next, watch a video to learn some of the styling tricks used by a culinary expert.

 How to Become a Food Stylist